Chapter 43:

 Pan moved with quiet efficiency, steadying my mother by the arm as she lowered onto the bed.
 His hands were firm but careful, and he fussed over pillows until her back was properly supported.
 I hovered, useless and restless, wringing my hands.
 It felt so strange, wanting to take care of her, yet realizing I didn’t even know how.

-I am a health worker, yes, but how do you even take care of a magical creature mother?
+I am a health care worker, yes, but how do you even take care of a magical creature mother?

 ‘Here, my princess,’ Pan murmured, pulling out a chair.